-After the fall of Rome, Florence was caught in the crossfire between the warring Goths and Byzantines and later was invaded by Lombards.
+After Rome’s fall, Florence was caught in the crossfire between the warring Goths and Byzantines and later was invaded by Lombards.
 In the 8th century, during what is known as the Carolingian Period, Florence became part of the Holy Roman Empire and created a feudal system.
 The early middle ages were a period of battles with archrival Lucca, one of the wealthiest Tuscan cities.
-In the 12th century, Florence became a commune, extended the city walls, and began to incorporate surrounding hamlets into the city.
-The Arno River, which had been outside the city’s walls, became the center of the city.
+In the 12th century, Florence became a commune, extended the city walls, and incorporated surrounding hamlets into the city.
+The Arno River, which had been outside the city’s walls, became the city’s center.

 During this period, there were five main classes of inhabitants – the aristocracy, the merchants and moneylenders, the horse soldiers and army, peasants and clergy.
 While the nobles held more power, the city grew under the merchants.
 Trade and increased wealth were the reason why Florence expanded.
 The late 12th century was a century dominated by the seemingly never-ending (they lasted until the 15th century!) battles between the Guelphs (who supported the Pope) and the Ghibellines (who supported the Holy Roman Emperor).
 Confusingly, in Florence, the Guelfs later fractured into the Black Guelphs and the White Guelphs.
 The Blacks continued to support the Papacy, while the Whites were opposed to Papal influence.
 An amusing anecdote is that Dante was a supporter of the White Guelphs and was exiled from Florence when the Black Guelphs took Florence over in 1302!

 Perhaps the most interesting period in the history of Europe came next- the Renaissance.
 The idea of the Renaissance was a return to classical Greek antiquity and its concept of beauty, a resurgence of interest in philosophy, and a thirst for knowledge, especially in the area of mathematics and sciences.
 These ideas were spread with the invention of printing machines.
-Florence is, in fact, most revered for its Renaissance heritage, thanks in large part to the Medici family.
+In fact, Florence is most revered for its Renaissance heritage, thanks in large part to the Medici family.
 Lorenzo Medici, the “Magnificent,” was one of the most important patrons of the arts in history.
-It was under the Medici Family (who were powerful bankers and traders) that Florence became a capital of art, architecture, commerce, philosophical studies, and political intrigue.
+Under the Medici Family (who were powerful bankers and traders), Florence became a capital of art, architecture, commerce, philosophical studies, and political intrigue.
 Artists, sculptors, and architects such as Donatello, Michelangelo, and Brunelleschi (who designed the magnificent Duomo) were all cultivated under the Medicis.

 Gastronomy & Wine

-There is a multitude of wine regions surrounding Florence: Chianti Rufina to the east, Chianti Classico to the south, and Chianti Colli Fiorentini in the hills outside Florence.
+Many wine regions surround Florence: Chianti Rufina to the east, Chianti Classico to the south, and Chianti Colli Fiorentini in the hills outside Florence.
 The main grape variety is the black Sangiovese, a grape grown in Tuscany since ancient times, which is translated as “Blood of Jove.”
-Secondary grapes include Canaiolo, Trebbiano Toscano and Malvasia.
+Secondary grapes include Canaiolo, Trebbiano Toscano, and Malvasia.
 The highest quality producing area is Chianti Classico, and top producers include Badia Coltibuono, Capannelle, Castello di Ama, Fonterutoli, and Fattoria di Felsina.

 Our favorite place to go for a walk in Florence, these gardens as we see today, were designed by Tribolo under Cosimo de Medici in the late 16th century and located behind the Palazzo Pitti (the main headquarters for the Medici Grand Dukes).
 You’ll find garden temples, sculptures (many by Bernardo Buontalenti), grottos, fountains and romantic walkways.
 The gardens have been open to the public since 1776, and while a classic Italian garden, there are many English influences introduced by the Lorraines in the 18th- 19th centuries.